Lili Fa'aope

 Lili Fa'aope (born 14 September 1964) is a former New Zealand rugby union player.

+Rugby career

-She debuted for New Zealand in their first-ever match against a visiting California Grizzlies team at Christchurch.
+Fa'aope debuted for New Zealand in their first-ever match against a visiting California Grizzlies team at Christchurch.
 She featured at RugbyFest 1990 against the Netherlands and a World XV's team.
 She also made appearances for her Canterbury side at the festival.

+Personal life

 On her maternal side Fa'aope is related to former All Black Olo Brown, Manu Samoa great Peter Fatialofa and New Zealand league internationals Jeremy Smith and Joe Vagana.